cryptfolionz/api/README.md

 * All dates are in ISO8601 format, e.g. `"2001-02-03T04:05:06+00:00"`
 * All currency values are returned as strings, rather than floats, e.g. `"50.00501"`
+* Most API responses include the `source` that was used to obtain the data, if not calculated or processed directly by CryptFolio.

 # TODO